History

 Description

-Despite the vessel's modest size, it had several features reminiscent of a warship, like armament and gun-ports.
-These observations matched with the conversion of struss-type army transport ships at this time.
+Despite the vessel's modest size, it had several features reminiscent of a warship, like armament and gun ports.
+These observations matched with the building of struss-type army transport ships at this time.
 These were ordered by King Karl X Gustav of Sweden to invade Denmark, but after his death in 1660 the plans for an invasion fleet were scrapped and the half-finished struss-type vessels were converted into small frigates instead.
-The English influence could be explained by the presence of the English master shipwright Thomas Day who supervised the building of struss-type vessels and may have imported also some building material from his home-country.
+The English influence could be explained by the presence of the English master shipwright Thomas Day who supervised the building of struss-type vessels and may have imported also some building material from his home country.

-While the dendrochronological date provided only an imprecise terminus post quem, the finds like bellarmines (bartmann jars, cf. photo below) indicated a date in the latter half of the 17th century, which facilitated the identification with Bodekull through archival research.
+While the dendrochronological date provided only an imprecise terminus post quem, finds like bartman jugs (also called bellarmines) indicated a date in the latter half of the 17th century, which facilitated the identification with the Bodekull through archival research.

 Eriksson 2014